 Modern laser technology targets specific molecules and structures in the skin to achieve desirable changes and minimize unwanted side effects.
 The wavelengths of ablative lasers target the epidermis (outer skin layers) and dermis (mid-level skin layers including high contents of collagen and elastin).
 By targeting and resurfacing the epidermis and dermis levels of the skin, the laser is categorized as “ablative.”
 The two most common types of ablative lasers are erbium (2940 nm) and carbon dioxide (10,600 nm).

-Which non-ablative fractional laser does Dr. Liu use?
+Which non-ablative fractional lasers does Dr. Liu use?

-Dr. Liu uses the Palomar ICON Aesthetic System with 3 unique non-ablative fractional resurfacing heads (XF, XD, and Lux1540).
-This powerful and comprehensive system allows him to utilize each head separately or in combination to deliver results for difficult structural skin issues.
+Dr. Liu utilizes two systems to maximize results and tailor individual patient needs.
+The Cynosure ICON Aesthetic System has 3 unique non-ablative fractional resurfacing heads in the 1540 nm range to tighten, remodel, and/or remove pigmentation.
+The Alma Laser Clearlift is the only non-ablative fractional Q-switched laser in the market excellent at removing stubborn pigment, toning skin, and providing rejuvenation of the epidermis and dermis.
+These powerful and comprehensive systems allows him to utilize each head separately or in combination to deliver results for difficult structural skin issues.

 Why would I want non-ablative fractional laser resurfacing?

 Non-ablative laser resurfacing achieves deep laser resurfacing (by penetrating to the dermis layer of the skin) with little to no downtime (by leaving the stratum corneum in place).
 Many skin conditions with deep tissue changes can be corrected or improved, including acne pock scars, surgical scars, stretch marks, fine wrinkles, and some forms of pigmentation, such as melasma.

 Does this procedure work on ethnic skin types?